JustGithubProject/WeatherTelegramBot/README.md

 # WeatherTelegramBot
-This is a telegram bot , who sending you weather in your city if you added it to your server.
+This is a telegram bot , who sending you weather in your city if you added it to your group.
 You should will do him admin